wazo-platform/wazo-doc/source/contributors/debug_asterisk.rst

       truncate -s0 debian/patches/series

-When installing a vanilla version of Asterisk on a XiVO, you'll need stop monit, otherwise it will restart asterisk every few minutes.
+When installing a vanilla version of Asterisk on a XiVO 16.08 or earlier, you'll need to stop monit, otherwise it will restart asterisk every few minutes.

 Running Asterisk under Valgrind